pivotal-cf/docs-pks/security-process.hbs.md

 VMware provides security coverage for Tanzu Kubernetes Grid Integrated Edition.
 Please report any vulnerabilities directly to the [VMware Security Response Center](https://www.vmware.com/security/vsrc.html).

-Security fixes are provided in accordance with the [Ops Manager Security Overview and Policy](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-operations-manager/3-0/tanzu-ops-manager/security-process-pcf-security.html#release-policy).
+Security fixes are provided in accordance with the [{{{ vars.platform_name }}} Security Overview and Policy](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-operations-manager/3-0/tanzu-ops-manager/security-process-pcf-security.html#release-policy).

 Where applicable, security issues might be coordinated with the responsible disclosure process for the open source security teams in Kubernetes and Cloud Foundry projects.